 Downpayment Assistance Program (DAP) Loans

-- If you have the monthly income to pay mortgage payments, but not enough savings to pay the upfront costs, you may qualify for a reduced rate loan as low as 1% to help you cover the down payment expenses.
+- If you have the monthly income to pay mortgage payments, but not enough savings to pay the down payment, you may qualify for a reduced rate loan as low as 1% to help you cover the down payment.
 A DAP loan is a second mortgage on your home.
 Eligible borrowers must show ability to repay the primary mortgage and the DAP loan in order to qualify for assistance under this program.

 - You must attend a free Homebuyer Education class prior to closing.
 The class will help you understand the home-buying process and offer tips for maintaining your new home.
 Classes are held online and at locations across Connecticut.